OwenChen2028/flask-chatbot/README.md

 # Flask Chatbot

+Flask Chatbot © 2023 by Owen Chen is licensed under CC BY 4.0

 ![image](https://github.com/user-attachments/assets/2ac563a3-ff7a-41fd-a86d-3c722f861056)

 This repository contains the code for a chatbot web app made using Python Flask.
 It utilizes OpenAI's API to generate responses.
 Please follow the setup instructions below.